I couldn’t stop worrying about it.

 Kinda.
 Hear me out.

-Meditation may look like a passive activity.
+Meditation looks like a passive activity.
 It’s anything but.
 It’s mental exercise.
 You’re training your mind to stop thinking and worrying so damn much all the time.

 The goal of meditation is to still your mind and bring it back to the present moment.
 It helps you focus on what you need to do in the now, not worrying about all the things that went wrong in the past and may go wrong in the future.